maxgmr/rust-maintenance-docs/updating-rustc.md

 ### debdiff patch naming convention

-Let's break down an example debdiff patch name: `1-1.86.0+dfsg0ubuntu2-0ubuntu2.debdiff`
+Let's break down an example debdiff patch name: `1-1.86.0+dfsg0ubuntu2-0ubuntu1.debdiff`

 - `1-` means that this is the first revision of this patch.
-- `1.86.0+dfsg0ubuntu2-0ubuntu2` is the full version number of your updated version.
+- `1.86.0+dfsg0ubuntu2-0ubuntu1` is the full version number of your updated version.
-  - The first `0ubuntu2` means that the orig tarball has been regenerated after the initial upload.
+  - `0ubuntu2` means that the orig tarball has been regenerated after the initial upload.
 You don't have to increment this number unless you've changed the orig tarball.
-  - The second `0ubuntu2` is _always_ incremented, because you've obviously changed the package in _some_ way if you're updating it!
+  - `0ubuntu1` has been reset, no matter what the previous version number is.
+This is because the orig tarball was regenerated.
+You only have to increment this portion of the version number when the orig tarball was the same.
 - The `.debdiff` suffix is simply a hint that this is a patch.
 Launchpad will complain (but still allow you to upload the patch) if this is not here.

 Here's another example: `2-1.81.0+dfsg0ubuntu1-0ubuntu3.debdiff`